Questions You Should Ask Before You Hire a Litigator

 Credibility is as important in a court room as it is at the negotiating table.
 One means of establishing credibility with a particular court is by demonstrating, in case after case, that the advocates’ research is sound, representations are accurate, and positions are logical and reasonable.
 Because of our combined 77 years of trial court experience in Indiana, the lawyers at Miller & Fisher, LLC have earned that credibility in the state and federal courts and forums.

 Where the result is important, experience counts on many levels.
 Asking these questions will help you evaluate the real experience level of the attorneys who will be important to the outcome of your case, and help you select the right litigation firm and attorneys for your needs.CONTACTING OUR LAW OFFICES

 Contact our Indiana attorneys directly in Indianapolis today and schedule a time when we can meet to discuss your case.
-We are a Certified Women's Business Enterprise** and our lawyers are AV Rated*.
+Our lawyers are AV Rated*.